gingerSou1/Router-Firmware-Security/README.md

 # 🛰️ TP-Link Router Firmware Security Project

 ## 📌 Project Summary
 This repository demonstrates a **firmware security triage workflow** for a TP-Link router image.
-It focuses on **supply-chain assurance**, **SBOM/VEX-driven vulnerability analysis**, and **safe emulation with adversarial tests** — aligning with aerospace/defense assurance practices.
+It focuses on **supply-chain assurance**, *vulnerability analysis**, and **safe emulation with adversarial tests** — aligning with aerospace/defense assurance practices.
 NOTE: Credit to this work as it was a follow along for the course *Beginner's Guide to IoT and Hardware Hacking* from TCM Security (https://academy.tcm-sec.com/p/beginner-s-guide-to-iot-and-hardware-hacking) and Andrew Bellini (https://www.linkedin.com/in/andrew-bellini/)
 **Key outcomes:**
 - Extract firmware and identify components